zvapa/udacity-data-analyst-nanodegree-projects/investigate-a-dataset/README.md

 To follow through the analysis:
 * Clone this repo
-* Open the `Investigate a Soccer Dataset.ipynb` jupyter notebook and run the cells Original database was truncated to retain only the relevant tables.
+* Open the `Investigate a Soccer Dataset.ipynb` jupyter notebook and run the cells
+<br>Original database was truncated to retain only the relevant tables.

 ### What I learned